Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Testing the numerical approach

 where $D_i(r) = \log_2(||U_{\Xi_i} - U_{\Xi_{i+1}}||)$.
 This means that by increasing the resolution by a factor of $2$ in the radial direction ($2$ times more radial steps), a numerical solution must approach to the next one at the rate of $2^4$.
 With the aim of making more clear the differences on eq. \eqref{Di_eq}, we can also define the quantities $C_i(r) = D_i(r) - D_{i+1}$ which, in the RK4 convergence regime, must fulfill $C_i \approx 4.$\\

 For the convergence tests of this section we have used the time steps $\Delta r_i = \{2^iN\}_{i=3}^7$ where $N$ is the number of nodes per dimension in the angular grid.

 \begin{enumerate}

 \item\tbf{Test for the Gowdy metric:} In this case, the functions depends only on the radial variable.
 Therefore, if there are no modifications in the free data, the Hyperbolic Constraints Formulation becomes a system of ODEs.
 In this case the numerical method is convergent, we display this in \figref{fig:GowdyTest}\textbf{(a)} for $N=32$.\footnote{ $N = 16$ or $N=64$ are not shown because they behave the same.} Additionally, the error $E_X(r)$ depends only on the radial discretization.
-However, the number of nodes become relevant at the evaluation of constraint equations, see \figref{fig:GowdyTest} \tbf{(b)}.
+However, the number of nodes becomes relevant at the evaluation of constraint equations, see \figref{fig:GowdyTest} \tbf{(b)}.
 Good results cannot be achieved if $N<32$.
 These observations agree with those from \figref{fig:HamiltonianError_Checker} and \figref{fig:MomentumError_Checker}.
+It is also important to mention that the hyperbolicity condition, Eq.\eqref{ec:hyperboliccondition}, is satisfied for $t=0.1$ used in in this experiment.